end2endzone/bin2cpp/README.md

 * Easily converts small files as C++ source code for embedding into a C++ executable.
 * Access content with a unique function call for each embedded file.
 * Supports multiple embedded files at once.
+* Keep the directory structure when embedding directories.
+* Supports encoding and extracting files with a custom directory structure.
 * Makes it harder for resource hacker to modify or steal the embedded files.
 * No third party libraries required for retrieving the data of the embedded files.
 * Supports different types of code generator: string, segment, array.
-* File's originals `size` and `filename` properties available from generated source code.
+* File's originals `size`, `filename` and `directory` properties available from generated source code.
-* Source code control: select a custom file interface and namespace.
+* Control generated source code: choose your custom _File_ interface and namespace.

 ## Use cases